Why Your Personal Auto Insurance Won't Cover Delivery Driving

 Phase 1 is where most delivery drivers get burned.
 You're logged in, waiting for a ping, and your personal policy won't touch any accident that happens.
 Most platform policies also don't cover vehicle damage during this phase — only third-party liability.

-For a deeper look at how these phases work across rideshare and delivery apps, see our guide on rideshare insurance coverage phases.
+For a deeper look at how these phases work across rideshare and delivery apps, see our guide on rideshare coverage phases.

 Insurance Needs by Delivery Platform